As an author, Bev has been able to share some of her understanding in several books:

 The GodSense Devotional (2004): A year-long devotional study of God’s Word, requiring interaction, meditation, and prayer.

 The Bible Study Teachers’ Guide (2006): A helpful resource for those who lead small-group Bible studies at home, church, or the marketplace.

-Read details about all four books below, including direct links to Amazon if you want to read further.
+Read details about all of these books below, including direct links to Amazon if you want to read further.

 The GodSense Journey: Exploring Sacred Pathways

 This is a devotional book for serious Christians.
 It is for those of us who long for a closer walk with God, who desire to do His will, who want to learn more about His ways in our world.
 It will teach you, challenge you, and invite you to grow.